Fascism and anti-fascism

 “Fascism is the strongest, most concentrated, and classic expression of the world bourgeoisie’s general offensive at this time.” – Clara Zetkin, 1923

 More than 100 years ago, a comprehensive debate began among Marxists to understand the phenomenon of fascism.
-In 2025, we will host a scientific-political conference to build on these debates, understand the controversies such as the relationship between liberalism and fascism up to the present day, and discuss the tendency towards fascism in concrete terms with Marxists, historians, and anti-fascists from across Europe.
+In June 2025, we hosted a scientific-political conference to build on these debates, understand the controversies such as the relationship between liberalism and fascism up to the present day, and discuss the tendency towards fascism in concrete terms with Marxists, historians, and anti-fascists from across Europe.

 Publications